yarnmengnus/tp/docs/DeveloperGuide.md

 ## DoNext feature
 ### Actual implementation
 - The DoNext feature in ProfPlan allows users to generate a recommendation of which task to do next.
-- We compute priority/#daysToDeadline for every task, and select the task with the highest computed value as the recommendation.
+- We compute (priority) / (number of days to due date) for every task, and select the task with the highest computed value as the recommendation.
-- This is because a task is recommended if it has higher priority and lower number of days left to deadline.
+- This is because a task is recommended if it has higher priority and lower number of days left to due date.
-- Below, we describe the implementation details for this feature through a uml class and state diagram:
+- Below, we describe the implementation details for this feature through a (partial) UML class and state diagram:

-### UML Class Diagram

 [//]: # (<div style="display: flex; justify-content: space-between; margin-bottom: 20px;">)